CloudGeometry/cg-devx-core/CONTRIBUTING.md

 * **Determine which components of the platform cause problem**
 * **Check the FAQs, git pages and forums of those components to identify if the problem is with component itself**
 * **Perform a [cursory search](https://github.com/CloudGeometry/cgdevx-core/issues)** to see if the problem has already been reported.
-If it has and the issue is still open, add a comment to the existing issue instead of opening a new one
+Please review the list to see if a similar suggestion has already been submitted.

 #### How Do I Submit A (Good) Bug Report?